Who is eligible to apply for an Externship?

 Does the time in the seminar count towards my required on-site Externship hours per week?

-Yes, on those weeks that you attend your externship seminar, it is already deducted from the total hour requirements.
+On those weeks that you attend your externship seminar, it is already deducted from the total hour requirements.

 Where can I do an Externship?